 Many other fancy pigeon breeds also sell at high prices and some breeds are exceptionally expensive in limited regions because of rarity.
 But what’s even more interesting is, that the most expensive racing pigeons have a record of selling for millions of dollars.
 Their exceptional flying and racing traits are the reason they cost so high.
 So, pigeons can be very expensive based on their rarity, availability, appearance, and flight traits.

 Bilal is a freelance writer and a content creator.
 He has been in the pigeon hobby for over 15 years.
-Over the years, he has worked on various fancy pigeon breeds and explored their history.
+His deep interest in pigeon keeping enabled him to explore the development of various pigeon breeds and share them with the community.